flyingmachine/brave-clojure-web/content/basic-emacs.md

 Regions also let you operate within limited areas of the buffer:

 1. Create a region encompassing "The face of a child can say it all"
 2. Do `M-x replace-string` and replace "face" with "head"

-This will perform the replacement only in the current region rather than the entire buffer after point, which is the default behavior.
+This will perform the replacement within the current region rather than the entire buffer after point, which is the default behavior.

 ### Killing and the Kill Ring